From Voice to Text: How AI Is Changing the Way We Write

 Can voice-to-text handle multiple languages?

 Yes, major voice recognition systems support multiple languages.
-Google's speech recognition supports over 125 languages, while Apple's dictation covers about 70.
-Some systems can even automatically detect language switching during dictation, though this feature isn't perfect.
-Bilingual users might need to manually select their language before speaking.
+As of 2026, Google's speech recognition supports over 130 languages with improved dialect coverage, while Apple's dictation covers about 75 languages.
+Advanced systems can now automatically detect language switching during dictation with much better accuracy than before.
+Many bilingual users report that 2026 models handle code-switching (mixing languages mid-sentence) far better than previous versions, though you might still occasionally need to manually select a primary language for optimal results.

 How can I improve voice recognition accuracy?